FISCAR - Keeping the Spirit of 1950s Sports Car Racing Alive

 Shaun Bromley would give way to Jonathan Lupton’s DB2 but it did not end there as they battled for much of the race!
 Photo - Mick Walker

-Throughout lap 4 Adrian King kept the AC Ace glued to the tail of Rory Tollett’s Austin Healey 100M and they were now into the high 1.14s extending their gap to 3rd place, now occupied by the Cawley/Groves Elite, to over 5 seconds as Eddie McGuires Gordini fell into the clutches of Andrew Mitchell’s Elite.
+Throughout lap 4 Adrian King kept the AC Ace glued to the tail of Rory Tollett’s Austin Healey 100M and they sped up into the high 1.14s extending their gap to 3rd place, now occupied by the Cawley/Groves Elite, to over 5 seconds as Eddie McGuire’s Gordini fell into the clutches of Andrew Mitchell’s Elite.
 Behind, Neil Burnside had actually closed a little, and remained 5 seconds clear of the Maserati, but behind, Justin Beckett had regained a place and split the Morgans.
 Peter Baker had moved up to 12th in his Aston Martin DB2 , demoting Tristan Bradfield’s Sunbeam Alpine LM.
 Other positions again remained unaltered.

 Jonny Shears made the Flat Rad punch above its weight.
 Photo - Mick Walker